NikolaiTeslovich/RISE/README.md

   Currently working on writing a program and designing a model rocket on which I will launch a Raspberry Pi Zero W with an array of sensors, which I've already designed.
 </p>

+# Disclaimer

+This is by far not the easiest thing to assemble, so if you are not confident in you tweezer usage skills when ribbon cables are involved, I recommend cutting out a hole in the rocket and mounting the camera facing sideways rather than down.

 # To do

 ## Orient the STLs correctly!